Coordinates systems

 All stereotaxic measurements use three angles to specify orientation:

-- Measured as tilt from vertical in coronal plane
+• Measured as rotation from the vertical axis in the coronal plane

-- Positive values indicate rightward tilt (as seen from behind)
+• Positive values indicate rightward/clockwise rotation (as seen from behind)

-- Example: +20° indicates probe tilts 20° to the right from vertical
+• Example: +20° indicates probe tiltet 20° to the right from vertical

 Rotation angle (around probe axis):